Graph setup dialog

 - Where steps transition: This option appears for step charts, and controls where the step transition occurs.
 Left and right transitions change in Y at the point, whereas Mid steps at the midpoint between points.

 Bar graph settings: Displays when you select Bar graph line style:

 - Variable origin: Check if you want to set the origin (starting point) for each bar other than zero (the default).
-The graph will then display a Bar Origin menu to let you select the Bar origin.
+The graph then displays a Bar Origin menu to let you select the bar origin.

 - Bar overlap: With stacked bars, they overlap 100%.
 You can specify partial overlap between 0 and 100%.